M66B/FairEmail/docs/FAQ-cs-rCZ.md

 Since the IMAP protocol is meant to synchronize two ways, deleting a message from the device would result in fetching the message again when synchronizing again.

 However, FairEmail supports hiding messages, either via the three-dots menu in the action bar just above the message text or by multiple selecting messages in the message list.
+Basically this is the same as "leave on server" of the POP3 protocol with the advantage that you can show the messages again when needed.

-It is also possible to set the swipe left or right action to hide a message.
+Note that it is possible to set the swipe left or right action to hide a message.

 <br />